-If you already have a Child Trust Fund with Britannia – part of The Co-operative Bank - you can add additional funds up to the annual CTF limit until your child turns 18.
+If you already have a Child Trust Fund with Britannia – part of The Co-operative Bank - any person can pay into the Child Trust Fund up to the annual Child Trust Fund limit until the child’s 18th birthday.

-For the 2020/2021 tax year, the annual subscription limit is £9,000 for the birthday year.
+For the 2020/2021 tax year, the annual subscription limit is £9,000 during the birthday year.

 *If the 18th Birthday falls on a Sunday/Bank Holiday the maturity will take place on the next Business Day.

-We want to keep your child’s savings safe from financial crime and fraud.
-This means that we’ll need an Identification Document and Proof of Address documents from your child before they can access their account unless a simple closure by cheque is required.
-If so, provided your details have not changed and the cheque is only in your child’s name, you do not need to send identification with your intentions form.
+We want to keep your savings safe from financial crime and fraud.
+This means that we’ll need an Identification Document and Proof of Address from you before you can access your funds.Details of Acceptable Proofs